rsimmons/voracious/README.md

 $ yarn dist
 ```

-The output zip and DMG can then be found in the `dist` dir.
+The output archive/executable can then be found in the `dist` dir.

-If you don't need the zip/DMG archives, then just run:
+If you just want to run the built app and don't need it packed into an archive/executable for distribution, then run:

 ```
-$ yarn dist-mac-dir
+$ yarn dist-nopack
 ```

-(On Mac) the resulting app can be found at `dist/mac/Voracious.app`.

 ## Inspecting the distributed archive